-Three evidence-based medication treatments for OUD are available, including two opioid agonists (methadone and buprenorphine) and one opioid antagonist (injectable extended-release naltrexone: XR-NTX, Vivitrol®).
-Unlike opioid agonists, XR-NTX is not a controlled substance, does not require regulatory licensing for prescription, also treats alcohol use disorders, and is without diversion concerns.13-19 In criminal justice involved persons with OUD, XR-NTX has been associated with decreased opioid use.
-Recent randomized controlled trials confirm its equivalence in treatment of OUD with buprenorphine in community settings.
-Despite data suggesting that buprenorphine maintains or improves VS in released prisoners with HIV, the use of XR-NTX has not been tested on HIV VS.
+a controlled substance, does not require regulatory licensing for prescription, also treats alcohol use disorders, and is without diversion concerns.^{13-19} In criminal justice-involved persons with OUD, XR-NTX has been associated with decreased opioid use after release.20 Recent randomized controlled trials confirm its equivalence in treatment of OUD with buprenorphine in community settings.^{21,22} Despite data suggesting that buprenorphine maintains or improves VS in released prisoners with HIV,^{11,12} the use of XR-NTX has not been tested on HIV VS.

-We therefore sought to examine in a multi-site study if treatment with XR-NTX would improve or maintain VS levels after release in prisoners and jail detainees with HIV and OUD using a double blind, placebo-controlled trial.
+We therefore sought to examine in a multisite study whether treatment with XR-NTX would improve or maintain VS levels after release in prisoners and jail detainees with HIV and OUD using a double blind, placebo-controlled trial.